Bialu-Software/openpress/README.md

 ## ⚙ Maintenance <a name = "aintenance"></a>

-If you want to update the database schema, you will afterwardsneed to run this command
+If you want to update the database schema, you will afterwards need to run this command

 ```
 npm run syncdb